Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 To quantify selection, we record the ratio

 as a function of the frequency $X$ for the different sequence classes.
 This measure, referred to as propagator ratio~\cite{strelkowa2012clonal}, gives the probability of non-synonymous mutations to reach sublineage frequency $X$, weighed by the corresponding probability for synonymous mutations.
-It provides a frequency-sensitive measure of selection: the direction and amplitude of changes in $g(X)$ between frequencies $X_1$ and $X_2$ give the amount of selection in the frequency interval $[X_1, X_2]$.
+More generally, the ratio $g(X_2)/g(X_1)$ gives the conditional probability to reach frequency $X_2$, given an initial frequency $X_1$ already reached, again weighed by the corresponding probability for synonymous mutations.
+Hence, we obtain a frequency-sensitive measure of selection: the direction and amplitude of changes in $g(X)$ between frequencies $X_1$ and $X_2$ measure the amount of directional selection in the frequency interval $[X_1, X_2]$.
 The strongest signal of selection is contained in the propagator ratio evaluated over the full frequency interval $g = (d_\ns/m_\ns (0))/(d_\syn /m_\syn (0))$ (Table~1).
 We obtain a clear grading of selection in different HA gene segments of influenza A(H3N2): positive selection ($g > 1$) in antigenic epitopes (strongest in the head epitopes A, B, D, including the RBD sites overlapping with epitopes A and B), and negative selection ($g < 1$) in the remainder of the HA protein~\cite{strelkowa2012clonal}.
 Thus, selection analysis is able to identify the sequence loci subject to positive selection for immune escape evolution.
 Numerous other studies have identified positive selection in the antigenic epitopes of influenza \cite{fitch1991positive, bush1999positive, shih2007simultaneous, bhatt2011genomic, lin2012evolution, meyer2013cross, arunachalam2013detection, klingen2019structures} and in the RBD and nucleocapsid protein of SARS-CoV-2 \cite{rochman2021ongoing}.
 Similarly, purifying selection on viral protein evolution was mapped in a number of studies for influenza \cite{klingen2019structures, lin2019many, ghafari2022purifying} and SARS-CoV-2 \cite{ghafari2022purifying, neher2022contributions}.